areaofeffect/hello-world/week2/README.md

 Not a Number, If, for example, you attempt to divide by zero.

-- [bk: willy nillying]

 #### Binary and Hexadecimal

 Binary representations of number use only ones and zeros.
 Hexadecimal can represent 8 binary characters with 2 consecutive hexadecimal digits and therefore save space.

 - [The Martian](http://www.businessinsider.com/the-martian-hexidecimal-language-2015-9)
 - [The Martian hexidecimal reference getting nerdy](https://scifi.stackexchange.com/questions/107675/why-does-mark-use-hexadecimal-to-communicate)

-[bk: get the martian movie to show the scene]

 #### A side note about Bases